Time and Technology in the Classic City: Walking through Addis Ababa’s Video Necessary change

 San Francisco to Addis: A Lesson in Time

-From the trendy confines of Silicon Valley cafes where “now” means “five meetings later” to the hotly anticipated coffee shops of Addis Ababa, businesses are learning that negotiation and networking are universal languages.
-Here are some pivotal things to sleep on:
+From the trendy confines of Silicon Valley cafes where “now” means “five meetings later” to the clear coffee shops of Addis Ababa, businesses are learning that negotiation and networking are universal languages.
+Here are some pivotal takeaways:

 - Understand local customs: Everything takes time, ironically.